Why you must stay focused on Jesus

 Faith in God is the pulse of a believer.
 In 1 Peter 1:7, faith is valued as more precious than gold.
 That’s revealing!

 We need faith at the point of salvation to accept what God has made available through grace.
 We also need faith throughout our Christian life to please God, according to Hebrews 11:6.
 Verse 1 of Hebrews chapter 12 admonishes us to “run with endurance and active persistence the race that is set before us,”.
 Our faith life is comparable to running a race.
-Believing in Christ Jesus-Romans 10:10, qualifies you to run the race of faith.
+Believing in Christ Jesus-Romans 10:10 qualifies you to run the race of faith.

-When I contributed to our series on “ FOCUS ON JESUS “, I illustrated the need to finish a race no matter the circumstance by referring to the example of former British Olympic runner Derek Redmond.
+When I contributed to our “ FOCUS ON JESUS “SeriesI illustrated the need to finish a race no matter the circumstance by referring to the example of former British Olympic runner Derek Redmond.
 His story has been described as one of the purest examples of determination and perseverance in Olympic history.
 Tipped to pick the gold medal for the 400-meter semi-final race, Derek was forced to pull up due to an injury.
-The injury may have denied Derek the medal, but it could not force him out of the race as he had to limp to the finish.
+The injury may have denied Derek the medal, but it could not move him out of the race, as he had to limp to the finish.

 As children of God, the remedy for endurance or perseverance is to fix our eyes on Jesus Christ.
 The Bible presents Jesus as the perfect example to emulate.

-Jesus must have encountered many distractions of which two are the “cross” and “shame” in fulfilling His assignment.
-He however did not quit but endured.
-Verse 2 of Hebrews chapter 12 testifies that Jesus is now seated at the right hand of God signifying his exaltation.
-We are being encouraged to look at both the exaltation and motivation of Jesus Christ, as we run our race.
+Jesus must have encountered many distractions, two of which are the “cross” and “shame,” in fulfilling His assignment.
+He, however, did not quit but endured.
+Verse 2 of Hebrews chapter 12 testifies that Jesus is now seated at the right hand of God, signifying his exaltation.
+We are being encouraged to look at both the exaltation and motivation of Jesus Christ as we run our race.

 Why focus on Jesus?